Print

 Cost of transport in Abuja

-If moving to Nigeria for work and employed by a large company, expats are quite likely to be offered the transport services of a driver as part of their package.
+If you’re moving to Nigeria for work, it’s quite likely that you’ll be offered the transport services of a driver as part of your package.
+Although this may sound excessive, it’s necessary, especially to get anywhere on time and in one piece.

-Although this may sound excessive, it is necessary, especially to get anywhere on time and unharmed.
-Abuja's roads are among the best in Nigeria – rickshaws and motorcycles (okadas) are partially banned, traffic wardens are plentiful, and the government has taken care to cover most of the potholes.
-Despite this, the main roads are chaotic, congested and a hazard to the inexperienced foreign driver.
+Abuja’s roads are among the best in Nigeria – rickshaws and motorcycle taxis (okadas) are partially banned, traffic wardens are plentiful, and the government has covered most of the potholes.
+Despite this, the main roads are chaotic, congested, and hazardous to the inexperienced driver.

-Cost of schooling in Abuja
+Cost of groceries in Abuja

 Clothes